onurzorluer/react-image-file-resizer/README.md

-    file, //is the file of the new image that can now be uploaded... maxWidth, // is the maxWidth of the  new image maxHeight, // is the maxHeight of the  new image minWidth, // is the minWidth of the  new image minHeight, // is the minHeight of the  new image compressFormat, // is the compressFormat of the  new image quality, // is the quality of the new image rotation, // is the degree of clockwise rotation to apply to the image. responseUriFunc,  // is the callBack function of the new image URI outputType  // is the output type of the new image );
+    file, //is the file of the new image that can now be uploaded... maxWidth, // is the maxWidth of the  new image maxHeight, // is the maxHeight of the  new image compressFormat, // is the compressFormat of the  new image quality, // is the quality of the new image rotation, // is the degree of clockwise rotation to apply to the image. responseUriFunc,  // is the callBack function of the new image URI outputType,  // is the output type of the new image minWidth, // is the minWidth of the  new image minHeight, // is the minHeight of the  new image );
 ```